-According to KPMG, banks in the Kingdom are home to assets worth $604.9 billion.
+According to KPMG, banks in the Kingdom are home to assets worth US$604.9 billion.
 The industry is marked by strong fundamentals, high liquidity, and rising profits.
 It is generally considered stable.
 Although it is one of the GCC’s biggest sectors by assets, banking in Saudi Arabia has seen little structural change over the decades since its inception.
 However, new market entrants and digital fintech start-ups are set to shake up the market.

 This helpful guide offers an overview of the banking sector, the various services available, and information on how expats can open bank accounts.
 It includes the following sections: